kreftforeningen/web-css/README.md

-# kf-tailwind
+# @kreftforeningen/web-css

-Tailwind CSS styles for Kreftforeningen based on Tailwind 4.
+Style variables for Kreftforeningen.

 ## Installation

-- `pnpm add kf-tailwind`
+- `pnpm add @kreftforeningen/web-css`
-- `@import "kf-tailwind/index.css";` at the top of your main tailwind css file
+- `@import "@kreftforeningen/web-css";` at the top of your main css file

 ## Content